-The Bond Resolution does not provide for the payment of additional interest or penalty on the Bonds or the mandatory redemption thereof if the interest thereon becomes includable in gross income for federal income tax purposes.
-Likewise, the Bond Resolution does not provide for the payment of any additional interest or penalty on the Bonds if the interest thereon becomes subject to taxation by the State.
+The Note Resolution does not provide for the payment of additional interest or penalty on the Notes or the mandatory redemption thereof if the interest thereon becomes includable in gross income for federal income tax purposes.
+Likewise, the Note Resolution does not provide for the payment of any additional interest or penalty on the Notes if the interest thereon becomes includable in gross income for Kansas income tax purposes.